minterpy-project/minterpy/joss/paper.md

 Here, typical choices for $p$ are $1.0$, $2.0$, and $\infty$, representing the total, Euclidean, and maximum degree (tensor-product), respectively.

-Assuming isotropy in the importance of input variables (i.e., each variable is treated the same), these values for $p$ correspond to polynomial, sub-exponential, and exponential growth of the multi-index size as a function of the spatial dimension.
+The multi-index set $A_{m, n, p}$ assumes isotropy in the importance of input variables (i.e., each variable is treated equally) and those values for $p$ correspond to polynomial, sub-exponential, and exponential growth of the set size as a function of the spatial dimension.
-Consequently, the maximum degree faces a severe curse of dimensionality due to the rapid growth of the set size.
+Consequently, the maximum degree set faces a severe curse of dimensionality due to the rapid growth of the set size.

 It has been shown that the Euclidean degree $p = 2.0$ offers the best compromise for isotropic functions[^anisotropy],